Denji7k/-Development-of-a-Comprehensive-Toolkit-for-Bioinformatics-Annotation-/README.md

 **DESCRIPTION:**
 - This script receives input from the user, calculates a result based on amino acid scores, and stores the output in a user-specified file.

+### Triple_to_single_amino_acid.py

+This script reads DNA sequences from a FASTA file, converts them to a three-letter amino acid code, and writes the output to a specified file.
+It uses `read_fasta` to load sequences and `convert_to_triple_code` for conversion.

+**USAGE:**
+- `-i` : Users provide a file containing multiple protein sequences in the FASTA format as input.
+Users can input raw sequences directly, but all the sequences will be considered as a single sequence.
+- `-o` : Users can specify where the output should be stored.

+**DESCRIPTION:**
+- This program receives files containing sequences from the user in FASTA format to translate amino acid sequences given in three-letter codes into single-letter codes.

 ---